-(b) Accounts opened at the Permitted Depositary and at the Bank
+(b) Account opened at the Permitted Depositary

-The Clearing House is required to segregate (deposit) all collateral provided in respect of Clients' positions and all monies accruing in respect of such positions in an account maintained with a Permitted Depository for an LSOC Account and a Bank for an SBS Account.
+The Clearing House is required to segregate (deposit) all collateral provided in respect of Clients' positions and all monies accruing in respect of such positions in an account maintained with a Permitted Depository.

-The collateral deposited in such accounts will represent collateral delivered by all FCM/BD Clearing Members on behalf of their Clients and are held on a commingled basis.
-However, the value of such collateral attributable to an individual Client will be indicated in the relevant FCM/BD Client Financial Account held on behalf of the relevant Client.
+The collateral deposited in such accounts will represent collateral delivered by all FCM Clearing Members on behalf of their Clients and are held on a commingled basis.
+However, the value of such collateral attributable to an individual Client will be indicated in the relevant FCM Client Financial Account held on behalf of the relevant client.